daertai/daertai.github.io/README.md

 <img href="https://www.linkedin.com/in/alberto-fuentes-contreras-237a22181" align="center" alt="Alberto Fuentes Contreras" src="https://github.com/daertai/daertai.github.io/blob/main/alberto.jpeg" width="100" height="100">
 <img align="center" alt="Daniel Fernández" src="https://github.com/daertai/daertai.github.io/blob/main/daniel.jpeg" width="100" height="100">

+We will be posting here all the projects we develop; our goals in a long term future are being able to consult other companies looking for easy to understand materials in the AI field; letting them to start up from simple systems, that they can evolve into more complex and robust solutions.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for